homich1991/story-points-converter/README.md

 # Story points converter

-This is demo application for IT-Subbotnik presentation.
+This is demo application for EPAM Insider presentation.

 You may find working solutions in branches